fcjuju/programming-project/README.md

 3. Enter the Trade: Upon a bullish crossover (the fast MA crosses above the slow MA), the trader would enter a long position.
 Conversely, upon a bearish crossover (the fast MA crosses below the slow MA), the trader would enter a short position.
 4. Exit the Trade: The trader typically exits the trade when the opposite crossover happens.
 That is, if he bought on a bullish crossover, he would sell when a bearish crossover happens, and vice versa.

 The strategy is based on the observation that Moving Averages smooth out price data to form a single flowing line, making it much easier to spot trends.
 A rising moving average generally indicates an uptrend, while a falling moving average indicates a downtrend.
+With this strategy, we are aiming to take advantage of shifts in these trends, captured by the crossings of the MAs.

 Here's the rationale of the MA crossover strategy:

-Trend Identification:

-Signal Generation: When the fast moving average crosses above the slow moving average, it generates a bullish (buy) signal, indicating that the short-term trend is moving higher than the long-term trend and could continue.
+1. Signal Generation: When the fast moving average crosses above the slow moving average, it generates a bullish (buy) signal, indicating that the short-term trend is moving higher than the long-term trend and could continue.
 When the fast moving average crosses below the slow moving average, it generates a bearish (sell) signal, indicating that the short-term trend is moving lower than the long-term trend and could continue.
+2. Momentum Confirmation: The MA crossover can also be seen as a confirmation of changing momentum in the market.
+The crossover of a fast MA over a slow MA may suggest increasing upward momentum, while a crossover below might indicate growing downward momentum.